openedx/paragon/src/Alert/README.md

 ### With Action Buttons
 The ``Alert`` component supports a dismissible button and a custom call-to-action button, via the ``dismissible`` and ``button`` props respectively.
 The buttons may be right aligned or stacked.
 On extra small screen widths, the buttons will be stacked.

+The stacked variant should be used for:
+- Placement in sidebars or small container
+- Extra-small breakpoint and below
+---

 ```jsx live
 <>